-Further, through our research, we were taken by the spirit of playfulness of the Columbian World Expo with its introduction of ferris wheels, diaromas and other sources of amusement.
-Our kiosk seeks to evoke this spirit of playful interaction and movement within its structure.
+The Chicago Biennial Kiosk Design for the 2015 biennial was a collaboration between myself and Alia Mortada.
+Our design drew on the verticality of Chicago and was inspired by the gridiron pattern with which the city is organized, integrating spines but also dead ends, encouraging a linearity at some moments but also an intersection of functions and movements within its grid.
+We were also inspired by the spirit of playfulness of the Columbian World Expo in 1893 with its introduction of ferris wheels, diaromas and other sources of amusement.
+Our kiosk sought to evoke this spirit of playful interaction and movement within its structure.

 The grid of our kiosk can also be read as a three dimensional interpretation of a game of “chutes and ladders”.
-The ancient Indian origins of this game invite the player to move through a gridded board which was covered with symbolic images, the top featuring gods, angels, and majestic beings, while the rest of the board was covered with pictures of animals, flowers and people.
+The ancient Indian origins of this game invite the player to move through a gridded board which is covered with symbolic images, the top featuring gods, angels, and majestic beings, while the rest of the board was covered with depictions of animals, flowers and people.
 The ladders represented virtues while the snakes represented vices.
-The morality lesson of the game was that a person can attain salvation (Moksha) through doing good, whereas by doing evil one will inherit rebirth to lower forms of life.
+The moral lesson of the game was that a person can attain salvation (Moksha) through doing good, whereas by doing evil one will inherit rebirth to lower forms of life.
 In the original version, the number of ladders was less than the number of snakes as a reminder that a path of good is much more difficult to tread than a path of sins.
-Presumably, reaching the last square represented the attainment of Moksha (spiritual liberation from desire).
-In this version, the dice are fatalistic.
+Presumably, reaching the last square represented the attainment of spiritual liberation from desire.
+In the original version, the dice are fatalistic.
 You must accept the destiny set out for you as determined by the dice.

 Project Team: Manar Moursi.
 Alia Mortada, Mohamed Rafik